 The last full day of training at the TSD Conference on Tuesday features a keynote on how school bus drivers can improve the social and emotional health of their students.

-Other sessions on Tuesday include: strategies to minimize expenses; coordinating the jobs of drivers and attendants; creating a "no" culture for sexual harassment; strategies for mainstreaming special ed students with non-obvious disabilities; and a panel discussion on balancing the rise in technology on the bus with the need for training and more accountable management.
+Other sessions on Tuesday include: strategies to minimize expenses; coordinating the jobs of drivers and attendants; creating a “no” culture for sexual harassment; strategies for mainstreaming special ed students with nonobvious disabilities.
+There is also a panel discussion on balancing the rise in technology on the bus with the need for training and more accountable management.

 The TSD Conference officially comes to a close the following morning with the general session “Coffee’s On Us, Tips Are Appreciated.”
 Attendees who participate in the session by sharing their takeaways from the conference as well as what topics they need more of will receive commemorative School Transportation News mugs to sip their favorite morning wake-up beverage.